 Fort Canning Hill has a long history of catering to important people.
 Due to its vantage point (those endless stairs), many 14th century Malayan kings have called it home.
 The hill has also been the site of the Headquarters of the Far East Command Centre, British Army Barracks and the Battlebox, a British command centre built in the 1930s.
 This hill is also where Sir Stamford Raffles made his home in the 1823.
-Keep an eye out for the restoration of heritage landscapes such as the Royal Garden, the First Botanic Garden, and Jubilee Park, (due for completion in June 2019) which will boast new play areas and event spaces: yippee!
+Now that it’s recently undergone a huge facelift, it’s back with more family-friendly historical elements than ever including the refreshed nine historical gardens.
+Plus, Jubilee Park is open with more play elements and event spaces than before: yipee!

 THINGS TO DO

 Although the hill is a tad too steep for cycling and scooting, the kiddos will become historians and explorers after a day out at Fort Canning.
-It’s teeming with historical artefacts (and insects, seriously, bring bug spray) from the Sally Port and Archaeological Dig site to the ASEAN Sculpture Garden and The Old Christian Cemetery.
+It’s teeming with historical artefacts (and insects, seriously, bring bug spray) from the Sally Port and Artisan’s Garden, to the Pancur Larangan (or the Forbidden Spring) and The Old Christian Cemetery.
+Take a wander through gardens that showcase Singapore’s diverse plant species like Raffles Garden, Farquhar Garden and the First Botanical Garden.
 Whether you’re hunting for rocks or historical anecdotes, National Parks has a bunch of helpful trail guides for you to take a DIY history tour.
 Try out the 25 trees trail for a fun family challenge to see who can spot all 25 first, including the heritage Rain Tree!
 Pose in front of the iconic Gothic Gate and relax on one of our favourite green spaces, Fort Canning Green for a picnic.
 There’s also plenty of events and happenings to watch out for including Shakespeare in the Park, Films at the Fort and Ballet Under the Stars.

 Visit the Spice Garden